 Breaking It Down

-If your client looks like this, he or she needs to increase the LBM in their lower legs.
-Even though the upper body is sufficiently developed, the lower body is still at risk for injury due to the low amount of Lean Body Mass.
+If your client looks like this, they need to increase the LBM in their lower legs.
+Even though the upper body is sufficiently developed, the lower body is still at risk of injury due to the low amount of Lean Body Mass.
 This client, despite a well-developed upper body, needs to increase the muscle mass in their lower body for more balance.

 RIGHT/LEFT MUSCLE IMBALANCE